pyrocko/grond/CONTRIBUTING.md

 ### Branching policy

-* The `master` branch should point to a stable, tagged version of Grond.
-* The `dev` branch is used to aggregate new features before releasing.
 * Use topic branches to develop new features.
+* Open a pull request and use the Gitea-tags `Want Review`, `Need Revision`, to signal its state.
+* When a topic is complete, all tests pass and it is rebased to current master: merge with `--ff-only` and don't forget to update the changelog.
+* The `master` branch should always point to a stable version.
+* Extra CI pipelines are run on branches named `release`, `candidate`, `pip-wheels`, `deploy-docs`, and `hptime`.
+See also release protocol.

 ### Rebase small changes before pushing